-Just Seaweed is a small unique business run solely by Iain Mckellar.
+Just Seaweed is a unique business run by Iain Mckellar.
 Iain has been harvesting and selling seaweeds since 2007 from the Isle of Bute on the west coast of Scotland.
 Iain harvests natural wild edible sea kelp for consumption and spa bathing.

-The seaweed is carefully cut by hand from the rocks at low tide, Hand harvesting allows us to ensure the seaweeds and kelps are ready for harvesting.
+The seaweed is carefully cut by hand from the rocks at low tide, Hand harvesting allows us to ensure the seaweeds and kelp's are ready for harvesting.
 This means only the highest quality, edible seaweed is picked at exactly the right time and at the right season.

 A Quick Guide To Our Healthy Edible Seaweed

 Brown Kelp seaweeds are the new superfood packed with vitamins A, C, E, S, K, G and B12.

 Seaweeds are also high in minerals and trace elements NA, K, CA, MG, ZN and FE.

 Some sea vegetables are very high in protein - up to 30% of their dry weight and can contain 15 common amino acids.

 Brown seaweeds are not salty or fishy, thats red and green seaweeds